 bottles.
 Aluminum is said to be acceptable if the inside of the

 bottle is lined.

-- Avoid buying essential oils that have a rubber eyedropper bulb
+- Avoid purchasing essential oils that are packaged in bottles that include rubber eyedropper bulbs

-in the top because the oil can dissolve the rubber dropper and
+in the top.
+Over time, essential oils are strong enough to dissolve the rubber dropper and

 - Seek out vendors that provide detailed information about their oils and that give